Skip to content

 Espresso 101: Learn the basics of espresso

-Espresso is brewed by a espresso machine which can push through a compact finely ground coffee with 9 bar pressure.
-To get a well-balanced espresso there are a few important parts.
-In general, it is usually said that you should have a ratio of 1:2 between ground coffee and the volume of espresso.
-So if you grind 18g of coffee, you should aim for about 36g of espresso and the time to produce that amount of espresso should take between 25 to 30 seconds.
+Espresso is brewed by an espresso machine that can press through a compact finely ground coffee with 9 bars of pressure.
+To achieve a well-balanced espresso, there are a few important components.
+Generally, it is said that you should have a ratio of 1:2 between ground coffee and the volume of espresso.
+So About if you grind 18g of coffee, you should aim for about 36g of espresso and the time to extract that amount of espresso should take between 25 to 30 seconds.
 Then you can always refine the recipe by increasing or decreasing certain parameters.
-There is no fixed recipe or rule, but this is a start to get started and get a good result.
+There is no fixed recipe or rule, but this is a start to get going and achieve a good result.

 older post